AleksanderWernik/Mushrooms/README.md

 	(d) Author: Dennis Wagner
 	(e) Date: 05 September 2020

-About dataset
+### Objective 🎯
+The main goal is to predict if the mushrooms are edible or poisonous.

+### Description Of Dataset 📊
 This dataset includes 61069 hypothetical mushrooms with caps based on 173 species (353 mushrooms per species).
-  The main goal is to predict if the mushrooms are edible or poisonous.
+Each mushroom is identified as definitely edible, definitely poisonous, or of unknown edibility and not recommended (the latter class was combined with the poisonous class).
+Of the 20 variables, 17 are nominal and 3 are metrical.

+Appropriate graphs and metrics were generated for the data analysis.

+### Methodology ⚙️
+10 classifiers were sorted out based on their roc_auc_score on the testing data.
+3 of classifiers showed overfitting of the model.
+Best results gives SVM with 99,7% of roc auc score and GradientBoosting Classifier.